 Participating in an adventure rally of a lifetime, four mates from Queensland and Nuneaton in England, Dave Taylor, Ray Hobbs, Ryan Watts and Gavin Fulleylove spent two months driving over 17,000 kilometres for the Mongol Rally, raising vital funds and awareness for Australian Prostate Cancer (APC).

 The Mongol Rally began in London and took the group six weeks to complete, finishing in Ulan Ude, Russia.
-With the rules of the rally being they could only take a small vehicle, the four men travelled in a 15-year-old Daihatsu Terios, completely on their own with no support, and raised an amazing $1400 for prostate cancer research through APC.
+With the rules of the rally being they could only take a small vehicle, the four men travelled in a 15-year-old Daihatsu Terios, completely on their own with no support, raising $1,400 for prostate cancer research through APC.